- Home

 An EEA 2 is issued when ERCOT’s operating reserves have dropped below 2,000 MW and are not expected to recover within 30 minutes, or frequency drops below 59.91 Hz for 30 minutes.
 Controlled outages have not been requested at this time, however, could become necessary if demand isn’t lowered or additional supply cannot be added from generators.

 See ERCOT’s news releases or this overview of emergency conditions for more information.
-One megawatt serves about 200 Texas homes.
+1 MW is enough to serve about 250 residential customers during ERCOT peak hours.

 What You Can Do